shohei-shimoda/freemarket_sample_65b2/README.md

 |status|integer|null: false|

 ### Association
-- belongs_to :users
+- belongs_to :user
-- belongs_to :cards
+- belongs_to :card
 - has_many :comments
 - has_many :items